What’s Open in Myrtle Beach?

 Myrtle Beach Restaurants Are Open

-Most Myrtle Beach restaurants are open for dine-in service with guidelines in place to encourage social distancing and increased sanitation.
+Most Myrtle Beach restaurants are open for dine-in service.
 Alcohol sales are not allowed past 11 p.m.
+Employees must wear masks, and patrons must wear masks when entering or moving around a restaurant.

 Outdoor dining and takeout options are available at many area restaurants, as well.
 Check with your specific restaurant to see if they’re open and what dining options they’re currently offering.